SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 2003

-Based on the model defined above, a story is defined with a planning table and the 3 dimensions sales organization, customer group and customer in the drilldown.
-All 3 dimensions are given the setting "Unposted data":
+Based on the model defined above, a story is defined with a planning table and the three dimensions Sales Organization, Customer Group, Customer in the drill-down.
+All three dimensions are set to "Unposted Data":

 Based on the master data defined above, the validation rules are created in the first step.
 These must first be activated in the model properties: